-The Bent's Fort Chapter of the Santa Fe Trail Association will meet Saturday, November 10, at the J. W. Rawlings Heritage Center and Museum located at 560 Bent Avenue in Las Animas.
-The general meeting will start at 11:00 a.m., followed by a catered lunch (cost $10).
+The Bent's Fort Chapter of the Santa Fe Trail Association annual meeting will be held Saturday, January 11, at the J. W. Rawlings Heritage Center and Museum, 560 Bent Avenue, in Las Animas.
+The meeting will begin at 11:00 a.m. with a general business meeting followed by a catered lunch.

 After lunch, there will an update about the Santa Fe Trail Association by Joanne Vancoevern, Association Manager, and Deb Goodrich, Publicity Chair, who will discuss the present and future plans of the Association.

 The County Line Rivals shined as a team again this weekend against a plethora of very tough northern teams.
 The group traveled to Wray on Saturday to join 16 other teams on the mats.
 At the end of a very long day, the Rivals came out in second place behind the reigning 2A team champions, Wray.

 The Bent County Sheriff's Office is investigating following a fire Saturday in the 1700 block of 8th Street in Las Animas.

 One person was found dead at the home, and BCSO has termed the location as "an active crime scene" in a social media post.
 The person's identity has not been released.

 Eighth Street between Park and McAfee Avenues, as well as the intersection of 8th Street and McBride Avenue are closed and not expected to reopen until at least Monday.